 Various organizations use different measures to determine how companies are classified, but a few common denominators appear in the mix.
-For instance, Brazil, Russia, India, China, and South Africa (BRICS) are generally considered developing countries, but examples of common developing countries go far beyond these popular emerging markets.
+For instance, Brazil, Russia, India, China, and South Africa (BRICS) are generally considered developing countries.

 Investing in Developing Countries

 You can invest in developing countries easily with exchange-traded funds (ETFs) focused on emerging markets.
 While these investments aren't as safe as those in developed countries because of their volatility, they tend to have higher rates of return over the long-term, simply because developing economies often grow at a faster rate than developed ones.

 This makes them an important component of an investor's portfolio, particularly if they have a long-term horizon.

 A secondary benefit of these emerging markets is diversification, which spreads out investment risk so that exposure to any single asset is limited.
 Emerging markets provide investors with diversification from both domestic and developed market equities that tend to account for most of a portfolio.